-Explaining Vintage: How do you define it and why is it so popular in 2022?
+What is Vintage and why is it so popular in 2023?

 Source: the French word for 'harvest of grapes to make wine'.
 This came to mean 'age or year of a particular wine', then to a general adjectival sense of 'being of an earlier time'.

 Recent usage: Vintage has now come to mean clothing and other items from a previous era, but it goes beyond that.
 Those garments and objects are not just old, they are representative of the era in which they were made.

 So what's the difference between vintage, antique, classic, retro and just plain old?

 Vintage: vintage items have to be more than 20 years old and represent the era in some way.
 So a pair of generic denim shorts from the 80s may not be vintage, but a white jacket with huge shoulder pads...now we're talking!

 Antique: clothing and other items have to be more than 100 years old to be correctly classified as antique.

 Classic: items from more than 20 years ago that are not typically representative of the era in which they were made but are part of a timeless collection are called classic.
 Think classic cars.
 And so a 60s LBD would be considered classic and not vintage (and is still therefore highly desirable) unless it had some very obvious detail (like a Peter Pan collar) that was specific to the 60s.

 Retro: Sometimes called repro retro.
 These are garments and other objects made in the present (or in the last 20 years) that are a throwback to a previous generation.
 So a 20s style flapper dress made today is retro, not vintage.
 Retro refers to the style of the item, not the era in which it was made.
 Retro clothing imitates the fashion of a previous decade.